Goji

-Goji, goji berry, or wolfberry 枸杞) is the sweet fruit of either Lycium barbarum or Lycium chinense, two closely related species of boxthorn in the nightshade family, Solanaceae. ' and ' fruits are similar but can be distinguished by differences in taste and sugar content.

-Goji berries are primarily cultivated in the Ningxia Hui Autonomous Region and Xinjiang in China.

-Both of these species are native to East Asia, and have been long used in traditional East Asian cuisine.
-In the United States, varieties of the genus, Lycium are given the common names, desert-thorn; Berlandier's wolfberry is used for '.
+Goji (枸杞), goji berry, or wolfberry, is the fruit of either Lycium barbarum or Lycium chinense, two closely related species of boxthorn in the nightshade family, Solanaceae.
+The two species are similar, but can be distinguished by differences in taste and sugar content.
+Both Lycium species are native to East Asia, and have been long used in traditional Chinese cuisine.
+In the United States, varieties of the genus are given the common names, desert-thorn; Berlandier's wolfberry is used for Lycium berlandieri.
+Goji berries are primarily cultivated in the Ningxia and Xinjiang autonomous regions of China.

 The fruit has also been an ingredient in East Asian traditional medicine, namely traditional Chinese, Japanese, and Korean medicine since at least the 3rd century AD.
 In pharmacopeias, the fruit of the plant is called by the Latin name lycii fructus and the leaves are called herba lycii.

-Since about 2000, goji berry and derived products have become common in developed countries as health foods or alternative medicine remedies, extending from exaggerated and unproven claims about their health benefits.
+Since about 2000, dried goji berries and associated powder and juice products have become common in developed countries as snack foods or supposed alternative medicine remedies, extending from exaggerated and unproven claims about their health benefits.

 Etymology and naming

 The genus name Lycium was assigned by Linnaeus in 1753.
-The Latin name lycium is derived from the Greek word λυκιον (lykion), used by Pliny the Elder (23–79) and Pedanius Dioscorides (ca. 40–90) for a plant known as dyer's buckthorn, which was probably a Rhamnus species.
+The Latin name lycium is derived from the Greek word λύκιον (lykion), used by Pliny the Elder (23–79) and Pedanius Dioscorides (ca. 40–90) for a plant known as dyer's buckthorn, which was probably a Rhamnus species.
 The Greek word refers to the ancient region of Lycia (Λυκία) in Anatolia, where that plant grew.

 The common English name, wolfberry, has an unknown origin.
 It may have arisen from the mistaken assumption that the Latin name Lycium was derived from Greek λύκος (lycos), meaning "wolf".

 In the English-speaking world, the name goji berry has been used since around 2000.
-The word goji is an approximation of the pronunciation of 枸杞 (pinyin: gǒuqǐ), the name for the berry-producing plant in several Chinese dialects.
+The word goji is an approximation of the pronunciation of 枸杞 (pinyin: gǒuqǐ), the name for the berry-producing plant Lycium chinense in several Chinese dialects.
 In Japanese, 枸杞 is written and pronounced クコ (kuko).

-In technical botanical nomenclature, ' is called matrimony vine, while ' is Chinese desert-thorn.
-In the United States, various common names are used for ' species and varieties, such as desert-thorn, boxthorn, matrimony vine, and wolfberry.
+In technical botanical nomenclature, Lycium barbarum is called matrimony vine, while Lycium chinense is Chinese desert-thorn.
+In the United States, various common names are used for Lycium species and varieties, such as desert-thorn, boxthorn, matrimony vine, and wolfberry.